cyverse-gis/data2science/README.md

 Login to server `ssh ubuntu@128.196.65.95`.
 You need to have public ssh keys on the host VM.

-Uses VsCode, you can add this to the .ssh config file to one-click your way on to the VM
+If using VsCode, you can add this to the .ssh config file to one-click your way on to the VM

 ```
 Host d2s